 Katherine Lake To Lady Evelyn Lake:

 Katherine Lake – aka Divide Lake – is where another choice has to be made.
-There are two channels, both characterized by dramatic waterfalls and rough portage trails, that await the paddler.
+Two channels, characterized by dramatic waterfalls and rough portage trails, await the paddler.
 The south channel is a bit longer – perhaps 7.5 km as opposed to 6.5.

 Lady Evelyn’s North Channel:

 Of the two channels, the six-kilometer stretch of the North Channel (NC) is the more popular, perhaps because the portaging is easier or because of better campsite possibilities.
-As the map above shows, there are three major falls to deal with, as well as a couple of portages as you leave Katherine Lake.
+As the map above shows, there are three major falls to deal with and a couple of portages as you leave Katherine Lake.
 Once below Frank Falls, you are in Sucker Gut Lake and close to a side trip to Maple Mountain or east to Obisaga Narrows and the paddle across Lady Evelyn Lake to Mowat Landing.